izemskov/cybiko_passwords_master/README.md

 ### Introduction

-A password store for the Cybiko Xtreme pocket pc.
+A passwords store for the Cybiko Xtreme pocket pc.
 Data is encrypted using the xor function on the master password.

 ### Requirements